open-telemetry/opentelemetry-specification/specification/trace/api.md

 Such changes then make sense only right before [`SpanContext` propagation](../context/api-propagators.md) or [telemetry data exporting](sdk.md#span-exporter).
-In both cases, `Propagators` and `SpanExporters` may create a modified `TraceState` copy before serializing it to the wire.
+In both cases, `Propagator`s and `SpanExporter`s may create a modified `TraceState` copy before serializing it to the wire.

 ## Span